bgrigs/GrandHotel/README.md

 -make navigation copyright visible on safari and chrome (mobile, as of now only working on safari)

--make mobile hamburger menu a little smaller and/or add mroe padding
+-make mobile hamburger menu a little smaller and/or add more padding

 -Add border-bottom to links in footer